yihangho/spritz-for-jekyll/README.md

 ## Prerequisites
 1. You need a client ID issued by Spritz.
 [Register here](http://www.spritzinc.com/developers/) to get one.
+2. Download this file `https://sdk.spritzinc.com/js/1.0/examples/login_success.html` as `login_success.html` and put it in your Jekyll project root.

 ## Installation
 1. Install this gem: